 Lanyards are a good way of keeping your keys or other personal effects on your person without having to fish around in your pockets.
 It also ensures that they don’t get lost, especially if you’re using durable paracord to keep them around your neck.

-In learning how to make paracord lanyard, it’s important that you exercise patience in learning any of these knots.
+When learning how to make paracord lanyard, it’s important that you exercise patience when you first start up.
 They do require some practice, and it’s easy for your first time to be full of mistakes.
 Practice makes perfect – just make sure you are patient and keep going!

 - paracord 550